 You are eligible to apply for admission if you hold a bachelor’s degree from a regionally accredited college or university.

-All speciality areas are 39 credit hours.
-On completion of the program, you will earn a North Carolina "M" level license.
+All specialty areas are 36-39 credit hours.
+Upon successful completion of the program, you will earn a North Carolina “M” level license.

 If you enroll in the Fast Track program beginning in the fall semester, you can be finished in as little as 16 months (one year and one semester).
-If you enroll part-time, the program takes 29 months (two years and one semester) or more, depending upon your needs.
+If you enroll in our Flex program the program can take 28 months (two years and one semester) or more, depending upon your needs.

 The MAT is an evening program which requires flexibility for field experiences during daytime hours.
 For each three credit hour class, students should plan to spend on average 6-9 hours each week on field experiences, class preparation, and assignments.
 Student teaching the last semester is conducted during school hours.

 Field experiences and student teaching will be arranged by Meredith faculty in the education department.
 The design of the program is to have meaningful field experiences connected to course content in diverse placements.

-Meredith is accredited by the National Council for Accreditation of Teacher Education (NCATE) standards through the Council for the Accreditation of Educator Preparation (CAEP) accreditation system, the North Carolina Department of Public Instruction (NC DPI), and the Southern Association of Colleges and Schools Commission on Colleges (SACS COC).
+Meredith is accredited under the National Council for Accreditation of Teacher Education (NCATE) standards through the Council for the Accreditation of Educator Preparation (CAEP) accreditation system, the North Carolina Department of Public Instruction (NC DPI), and the Southern Association of Colleges and Schools Commission on Colleges (SACS COC).

-After graduating with her MAT, Larissa Bryant, ’13, earned her MAT at Meredith College.
-She was well prepared to become a teacher and to have a positive impact on her students’ future.
-Since graduating, she has received ongoing support from professors, which has only made her a stronger teacher.
+After graduating with her MAT, Larissa Bryant, ’13, was well prepared to become a teacher and to have a positive impact on her students’ future.